Orange-OpenSource/hurl/README.md

 [Doc](https://hurl.dev/docs/request.html#file-body)

-### Templating a JSON/XML Body
+### Templating a JSON / XML Body

-Using templates with [JSON body](https://hurl.dev/docs/request.html#json-body) or [XML body](https://hurl.dev/docs/request.html#xml-body) is not currently supported in Hurl.
-Besides, you can use templates in [raw string body](https://hurl.dev/docs/request.html#raw-string-body) with variables to send a JSON or XML body:
+Using templates with [JSON body] or [XML body] is not currently supported in Hurl.
+Besides, you can use templates in [raw string body] with variables to send a JSON or XML body:

 ~~~hurl
 PUT https://api.example.net/hits